piku235/JungiThemeBundle/Resources/doc/installation.md

                   httpOnly: true
 ```

-##### InMemory
+##### InMemoryThemeResolver

+The InMemoryThemeResolver is a very simple theme resolver, it holds the theme name in the class variable.
+It accepts two
-InMemory theme resolver accepts two arguments where the first one takes a theme name and the second one decides whether
+arguments where the first one takes a theme name and the second one decides whether the stored theme name can be changed
-the theme name can be changed or not.
+or not.
 The second argument was only introduced for tests benefits.
+This theme resolver can be used as the default theme
+resolver.

 ```yaml
 # app/config/config.yml